 - Step 4: To mark a peaceful relocation to the departed’s new home, a chanting master will conduct the final rites (if needed).
 The exhumation, cremation, and internment process end here.

 For a smooth-sailing exhumation in Singapore, families need to seek the help of experienced funeral directors.
-Casket Fairpace is a one-stop funeral services company in Singapore, helping families deal with the aftermath of losing a loved one.
+Casket Fairpace is a one-stop funeral parlour and funeral services company in Singapore, helping families deal with the aftermath of losing a loved one.
 We can make the process simpler, whether it’s for exhumation, embalming, or cremation.

 Contact us now and get a free consultation for pre-planning needs.